 There are a number of galleries and shops in Fishy showcasing the work of local artists and artisans.
 These include the Celia Rosser Gallery, Alison Lester Gallery and Bookshop, Stefani Hilltop Gallery, Gecko Studio Gallery, Ride the Wild Goat and Prom View Nursery and Gallery.

-Good tea, coffee and food can be found at Gibson’s, Headquarters at Gecko Studio Gallery, Cafe KO Bar & Grill, the Fish Creek Hotel, the Banksia Cafe at Celia Rosser Gallery and the Fish Creek General Store.
+Good tea, coffee and food can be found at Gibson’s, Headquarters at Gecko Studio Gallery, The Paddock, Cafe KO Bar & Grill, the Fish Creek Hotel, the Banksia Cafe at Celia Rosser Gallery and the Fish Creek General Store.

 The Great Southern Rail Trail goes right through the town on its way to Foster, Toora and Welshpool to the east and Buffalo, Stony Creek, Meeniyan and beyond to the west.